javascript-studio/schema/README.md

   - `error_code`: The `code` property to define on errors.
 Defaults to `E_SCHEMA`.
-- `writer = mySchema.write([data[, options]])`: Creates a writer with optional initial data and an event emitter.
+- `writer = mySchema.write([data[, options]])`: Creates a writer with optional initial data.
 If the given data does not match the schema, an exception is thrown.
 The returned writer throws on undefined property modification, if an assigned value is invalid, or on an attempt to read an undefined property.
   These options are supported:
   - `error_code`: The `code` property to define on errors.
 Defaults to `E_SCHEMA`.
-  - `emitter`: If specified, these events will be emitted:
-    - `set` when a property is assigned a new value
-    - `delete` when a property is deleted
-    - `push` when `push` is called on an array
-    - `pop` when `pop` is called on an array
-    - `unshift` when `unshift` is called on an array
-    - `shift` when `shift` is called on an array
-    - `splice` when `splice` is called on an array
 - `data = mySchema.verify(writer)`: Checks if any properties are missing in the given writer and returns the unwrapped data.
 Throws if the given object is not a schema writer.